kashodiya/test-data-generation-language/HOW_TO_RUN_EXAMPLES.md

 ## Troubleshooting

-If you encounter any issues:
+If you encounter any issues during setup or execution:

+1. **Setup Issues**: Refer to the troubleshooting section in `dev-setup/README.md` for detailed guidance on resolving common setup problems.

-1. **Parser Generation Errors**: Make sure Java is installed correctly and ANTLR4 jar file is accessible.
+2. **Parser Generation Errors**: Make sure Java is installed correctly and ANTLR4 jar file is accessible.

+3. **Import Errors**:
+   - With uv: Ensure the package is installed in development mode with `uv pip install -e ".[all]"`
-2. **Import Errors**: Ensure the package is installed in development mode with `pip install -e .`
+   - With pip: Ensure the package is installed in development mode with `pip install -e ".[all]"` as described in the setup scripts.

-3. **Missing Dependencies**: Install any missing dependencies with `pip install -r requirements.txt` (if available) or check the dependencies in `pyproject.toml`.
+4. **Missing Dependencies**:
+   - With uv: Run `uv pip install -e ".[all]"` to install all dependencies
+   - With pip: Check the dependencies in `pyproject.toml` and make sure they're installed correctly.

+5. **Package Management Issues**:
+   - If using uv: Run `uv pip list` to check installed packages
+   - If using traditional setup: Ensure your virtual environment is activated with `source .venv/bin/activate` (Linux/macOS) or `.\.venv\Scripts\activate` (Windows)

+6. **Schema Parsing Errors**: If you encounter errors like "mismatched input expecting STRING_LITERAL", there may be a mismatch between the grammar definition and the parser implementation.
+Try using the dev-setup scripts to regenerate the parser correctly.

 ## Additional Resources

 - Check the `README.md` file for more information about the Test Data Generation Language syntax and features.
 - Explore the `examples` directory for more example schemas.
 - Refer to `IMPLEMENTATION-DESIGN.md` for details about the implementation design.
+- Use the setup scripts and instructions in the `dev-setup` directory for configuring your development environment.